Czech Texans: History

-In January 1861, as tensions between northern and southern states over slavery reached a breaking point, a convention was called in Austin, TX to draft a secession document, which was then approved by a vote of the citizens in February.
+In January 1861, as tensions between northern and southern states over slavery reached a breaking point, a convention was called in Austin to draft a secession document, which was then approved by a vote of the citizens in February.
 The recency of the Czech immigration meant that most Czechs living in Texas were not naturalized citizens, and were therefore unable to vote in the decision for secession.
-Texas became a member of the Confederacy in March 1861, and in April 1861, the first battle of the Civil War took place at Fort Sumter, SC.
+Texas became a member of the Confederacy in March 1861, and in April 1861, the first battle of the Civil War took place at Fort Sumter, South Carolina.
 In July 1861, a Union blockade of the Southern coast reached Texas and stopped all immigration, Czech or otherwise.
 By the time of the blockade, the Czech population in Texas had grown from 74 in 1852 to over 700.

 In 1861, as the war was beginning, more than 600 men in Fayette County and 160 men in Austin County volunteered for either active duty or military reserve service.
 Of those enrolled, only nine in Fayette County and zero in Austin County were definitively Czech.
 This changed in 1862, when conscription laws for military service were established and enforced.
 Under the Confederate Constitution, military service was a legal method of obtaining Confederate citizenship for those who were not formerly American citizens, but aliens, unlike citizens, were not required to serve in the regular military.
 The exemptions for aliens were determined by the Confederate War Department to apply only to aliens who were not permanent settlers and had not renounced their native allegiance.
 This did not apply to the majority of Czechs because they were permanent settlers.
 As a result, Czechs were conscripted to serve in the Confederate Army.
 To avoid conscription, some chose to leave Texas and join the Union Army; others went into hiding.
 For many Czechs, an alternative to conscription was to carry cotton to Mexican markets as a revenue source for the Confederacy.
 Another alternative that arose in Fayette County was to form a stay-at-home company of troops; most were unofficial and served only to allow members to avoid official conscription.